William Cronon: Scholarship

-'Scholar as Citizen' blog
+2011 political activism

-During the 2011 Wisconsin protests over the state budget, Cronon started a blog called "Scholar as Citizen."
-He began by investigating what was behind then governor Scott Walker's attacks on public employee unions.
-His first blog post, on March 15, 2011, pointed to an out of state, national campaign by a group called the American Legislative Exchange Council (ALEC).
-This conservative group was tied to the Koch network, and lobbied Republican legislators to adopt legislation favoring the private sector.
-According to Anthony Grafton of The New Yorker, "Cronon argued from indirect evidence that ALEC had played a major role behind the scenes in Governor Walker's attack on public employee unions in Wisconsin.
-He also argued that this sort of political work, though legitimate, should be done in the open."
+During the 2011 Wisconsin protests over state budget bill 2011 Wisconsin Act 10, Cronon started a blog called "Scholar as Citizen."
+He began by investigating then-governor Scott Walker's criticism of public unions.
+His first blog post, on March 15, 2011, alleged a national campaign by an out-of-state group called the American Legislative Exchange Council (ALEC).
+Allegedly, this conservative group was tied to the Koch network and lobbying Republican legislators to adopt legislation favoring the private sector.
+According to Anthony Grafton of The New Yorker, "Cronon argued from indirect evidence that ALEC had played a major role behind the scenes in Governor Walker's attacks on public employee unions in Wisconsin.
+[Cronon] also argued that this sort of political work, though legitimate, should be done in the open."

-On March 17, Stephan Thompson of the Wisconsin Republican Party filed a freedom of information request for email sent from or to Cronon's University of Wisconsin-Madison account that contained keywords related to the ongoing political events, including "Republican", "Scott Walker", "recall", "collective bargaining", "AFSCME", "WEAC", "rally", "union", and the names of 12 Republican senators who supported Walker's bill.
+On March 17, Stephan Thompson of the Republican Party of Wisconsin (RPW) filed a freedom of information request for email sent from or to Cronon's taxpayer-funded University of Wisconsin–Madison (UW–M) account that contained keywords related to the ongoing political events, including "Republican", "Scott Walker", "recall", "collective bargaining", "AFSCME", "WEAC", "rally", "union", and the names of 12 Republican senators who supported 2011 Wisconsin Act 10.

-Cronon also wrote an op-ed criticizing Walker for The New York Times, published on March 21, 2011.
+Cronon wrote an op-ed criticizing Walker for The New York Times, published on March 21, 2011.

-On March 24, Cronon wrote a second blog entry announcing the Wisconsin Republican Party's freedom of information request for his emails, saying that the party's action had "the nakedly political purpose of trying to embarrass, harass, or silence a university professor".
+On March 24, Cronon wrote a second blog entry announcing the RPW's freedom of information request for his emails, claiming the party's action had "the nakedly political purpose of trying to embarrass, harass, or silence a university professor".
+Citing Wisconsin's history of protecting the right to academic freedom, Cronon asked the RPW to withdraw its request.
+The party did not withdraw the request, and on April 1 UW–M turned over a selection of Cronon's emails in accordance with relevant laws for access to public records.

-Citing Wisconsin's long history of protecting the right to academic freedom, Cronon asked the Republican Party of Wisconsin to withdraw its request.
-The party did not withdraw the request and on April 1 the university turned over a selection of Cronon's emails.
-Attorney John Dowling, acting as senior legal counsel for the University of Wisconsin-Madison, included a statement with the documents that explained the university's decision to continue to withhold some of Cronon's emails.

-University of Wisconsin-Madison Chancellor Carolyn "Biddy" Martin expounded up on this decision in an email to the UW-Madison campus community on the same day:
+Attorney John Dowling, acting as senior legal counsel for UW–M, included a statement with the documents that explained the university's decision to continue to withhold some of Cronon's emails.
+UW–M Chancellor Carolyn "Biddy" Martin described this decision in an email to the UW–M campus community on the same day: